 - built-in mini touchscreen (music control, home automation, Kanban project board)

 - upstanding cabinet (3 elevated layers of rails)

 - lego plate (e.g., for fixed Lego Mindstorms installations)

 I quickly built some Hello World blocks, but am just starting to explore the power of using a standard for desk, table, and storage space.
 The whole systems feels nice and clunky, and the raw wood makes it easy to quickly saw together new blocks without worrying too much about precision (play of ~2mm).

-I added the same rails to my storage cabinet, so blocks can be stowed away until a relevant task or project comes up.
+I've added the same rails to my storage cabinet, so blocks can be stowed away until relevant tasks or projects come up.
 The rails system can be added to future woodworking furniture projects.
 The idea is to slowly continue growing this (personal) standard of blocks, and build the ultimate flexible environment.